 - How each persons' skills and experience will complement you and each other

 A board of directors is another part of your management team.
 If you don't have a board of directors, you don't need this information.
-But even a one-person business could benefit from a small group of other businesses owners who might be willing to provide you with the feedback, support and accountability that comes from an advisory board.
+But even a one-person business could benefit from a small group of other business owners who might be willing to provide you with the feedback, support, and accountability that comes from an advisory board.